Rusty Wallace: Switch to Penske Racing 1991 and 1992

-In 1991, Wallace took the Miller sponsorship with him to Penske Racing, and he continued in the No. 2 Miller Genuine Draft Pontiac.
-He also won the 1991 IROC championship.
-While 1992 only carried him one win, the win at the Miller 400 was satisfying; it was the first win for Wallace in a car which arguably was his best known chassis for his career, one affectionately known as "Midnight" after the win.
+In 1992, Wallace would not get his first top-ten finish until April 12, at Bristol he would then finish in second place to Davey Allison the following race at North Wilkesboro on April 26.
+Wallace's only victory of the year came at Richmond on September 12, despite this being his only victory it was a satisfying one as it was the first win for Wallace in a car which arguably was his best known chassis for his career, one affectionately known as "Midnight" after the win.
 With this nickname, the car raced for six seasons, carrying various race wins before being taken out of the fleet in 1997.
+Later on in the year, he would claim the pole at Phoenix on November 21, Wallace would finish the year outside of the top-ten in 13th with one win, along with seven top-fives and top-tens.